GunshipPenguin/lib8080/README.md

 ./i8080test
 ```

-This repository also contains two CP/M test binaries that verify the
+This repository also contains four CP/M test binaries that verify the
 functionality of the 8080 pretty comprehensively.
 They are:

 - CPUTEST.COM by Supersoft Associates
 - TEST.COM by Microcosm Associates
+- 8080PRE.COM by Frank D. Cringle and Ian Bartholomew
+- 8080EXM.COM by Frank D. Cringle and Ian Bartholomew

+Notably, the last one (8080EXM.COM) is the "8080 CPU Exerciser", which takes
+more than 3 hours to run on a regularly clocked 2 MHz 8080 and tests essentially
+everything that can be tested on an 8080.

 These binaries are located in `test/integration/test_bins`, and files containing
 their expected output are located in `test/integration/test_bins/output`.